Top 45+ Flutter Interview Questions And Answers

 Flutter keys are identifiers for widgets, allowing Flutter to update and manage the widget tree efficiently.
 They help Flutter understand which widgets have changed, added, or removed during updates.
 Keys are useful for maintaining the state of widget trees, optimizing performance, and ensuring correct widget behavior, especially in lists with dynamic content.

-42. How can a Flutter app be integrated with Firebase?
+42. What are the steps to integrate a Flutter app with Firebase?

 Ans: